AlexRazor1337/article-to-audio/README.md

 4. The tool will create an `audio` folder in the project directory and generate individual audio files for each chunk.

-5. After processing all chunks, the tool will merge the audio files into a single output file named `output.mp3`.
+5. After processing all chunks, the tool will merge the audio files into a single output file named `output.mp3` or what you have specified as second argument or `.env` file.

-6. Once the merging is complete, the intermediate audio files will be deleted, leaving only the `output.mp3` file.
+6. Once the merging is complete, the intermediate audio files will be deleted, leaving only the output file.

 ## Configuration

 You can customize the following parameters in the `.env` file:

 - `MAX_PARALLEL`: The maximum number of chunks to process simultaneously.
+Defaults to `5`.
 - `MAX_CHUNK_SIZE`: The maximum size of each chunk in characters.
-- Other OpenAI TTS parameters (e.g., `model` and `voice`) can be adjusted in the `tts` function.
+Defaults to `3000`.
+- `TTS_MODEL`: [TTS model](https://platform.openai.com/docs/guides/text-to-speech) to use.
+Defaults to `tts-1`.
+- `TTS_VOICE`: TTS voice to use.
+Defaults to `echo`.
+- `INPUT_FILE`: Name of the input file.
+Defaults to `input.txt`.
+- `OUTPUT_FILE`: Name of the output file.
+Defaults to `output.mp3`.

 ## Disclaimer